Amsterdam Canal Cruise Tickets

 Nowadays, the 17th- and 18th century warehouses you see along some of the old canals have been turned into luxury apartment buildings.

 The docks were lined with ships carrying — among other things — coffee, tea, wood, spices.
 And yes, slaves.

 Water from the river Amstel flowed into the harbor via a sluice at Dam Square.

 The square long sported a weigh house, where goods were weighed, taxed, and from there further transported to warehouses or markets.
-At the time he Kalvertraat — the world-renowned shopping street that runs from Dam square to Munt — was a cattle market (kalf = young cow).
+At the time the Kalvertraat — the world-renowned shopping street that runs from Dam square to Munt — was a cattle market (kalf = young cow).

 Amsterdam Canal Touring Boats

 The tour boats you see here, at docks in front of Central Station, and at several other locations throughout Amsterdam, provide a hugely popular tourist attraction.

-There are a number of canal tour operators.
+There are a number of canal cruise tour operators.
 They are all fairly similar, in that each will give you a good ride through the canals and part of the harbor.
 The boats do take slightly different routes, and sailing times may vary as well.